- Periodontal Heart Disease

-In most cases removal of this bacteria using a non-surgical approach is the initial step in treatment.
+In most cases, removal of this bacteria using a non-surgical approach is the initial step in treatment.
 This initial phase in the treatment of periodontal disease is scaling and root planing.
-Scaling involves removal of the bacteria and other debris from the crown and root surfaces of the teeth.
+Scaling involves the removal of the bacteria and other debris from the crown and root surfaces of the teeth.
 Root planing involves smoothing the root surfaces of the teeth, in areas where they have become rough due to tartar.
-Antibiotics are sometimes used in addition to this non-surgical therapy and may be given in oral systemic doses or can be placed directly into the gum pocket.
+Antibiotics are sometimes used in addition to this non-surgical therapy and may be given in oral-systemic doses or can be placed directly into the gum pocket.

-If advanced bone and tissue destruction has occurred from periodontal disease, or if the initial scaling and root planning have not adequately removed all the bacteria, plaque and tartar from the tissue pockets around the teeth, periodontal surgery may be required.
+If advanced bone and tissue destruction have occurred from periodontal disease, or if the initial scaling and root planning have not adequately removed all the bacteria, plaque, and tartar from the tissue pockets around the teeth, periodontal surgery may be required.

 GTR refers to procedures that attempt to regenerate lost bone, periodontal ligament and connective tissue that support our teeth.
 This is accomplished using biocompatible membranes, often in combination with bone grafts and/or tissue stimulating proteins.